william-a/git_introduction/README.md

 This specificity allows for more fine control over different remotes and branches.

+### git fetch
+`git fetch` is used to update the history of a local repo to the state of a remote repo.
+To syncronize local to remote, type the command -

+`git fetch origin`

+After fetching, local will now be informed as to its current state relative to remote.
+This step is typically done before a `git pull`. `git fetch` is not a merge, it is asks "What's been going on?"

 ### git pull
 `git pull` is the counterpart to `git push`.
 Where `git push` commits changes from local to remote, `git pull` returns commited changes from remote to local.
 To use `git pull`, type the command -